salesZoomInfopricingB2B data

 If you do decide ZoomInfo is right for your team, these negotiation tactics can save thousands.

 2. Push back on multi-year contracts.
-ZoomInfo incentivizes multi-year deals with discounts, but one-year contracts give you more leverage at renewal.
+ZoomInfo incentivizes multi-year deals with 10-20% discounts, but one-year contracts give you more leverage at renewal.
+The discount is not worth losing your ability to switch.

 4. Start with fewer seats.
 Per-user costs are the biggest hidden expense.
+A 5-seat deal costs $12,500 more per year than a 2-seat deal on Advanced.
 Start small and add seats after proving ROI.

 Frequently Asked Questions

-No. ZoomInfo does not offer a free tier.
-Some users report limited free trial access, but it requires a sales conversation and typically lasts 14 days.
-Alternatives with free plans include Cleanlist (30 email credits/month), Apollo (10 export credits/month), and Lusha (70 credits/month).
+No. ZoomInfo does not offer a free tier or self-serve trial.
+Some users report limited trial access lasting about 14 days, but it requires a sales conversation and often comes with aggressive follow-up.
+We went through the process ourselves -- expect 3-4 emails and at least one phone call within 48 hours of requesting a demo.
+Alternatives with free plans include Cleanlist (30 email credits/month, no credit card required), Apollo (10 export credits/month), and Lusha (70 credits/month).

 References & Sources